DownloadTicketService/dl/README.rst

 requiring zero additional maintenance.

-"dl" is *built for your users*: easy to use with any browser, integrates smoothly with Thunderbird for large attachments, works on Android, on Windows and OSX or straight from the command line for maximum convenience.
+"dl" is *built for your users*: easy to use with any browser, integrates smoothly with Thunderbird for large attachments, works on Android, Windows and OSX or straight from the command line for maximum convenience.